-I recently had the misfortune of watching an advertorial about a product that promised to have your child reading fluently by the age of 1.
-Whilst I adore reading and would always encourage children to do so, the advertorial implied that young children should spend every waking moment engaged in some form of structured learning.
-Oh how this made my heart twist!
-I am not an educator but I believe a competitive, results-based approach to learning threatens to not only bore children to death, but teaches them little about independence, imagination, creativity, resilience or the value of self-guided play and the exquisite art of doing “nothing” and enjoying it.
-The brilliant Sir Ken Robinson is far more eloquent than me on the importance of fostering spontaneity and creativity.
-You can listen and “watch” his voice here.
+I am not an educator but I believe a competitive, results-based approach to learning threatens to not only bore children to death, but teaches them little about independence, imagination, creativity, resilience or the value of self-guided play and the exquisite art of doing nothing and enjoying it.

-This set me to thinking about the experiences children deserve.
+This set me to thinking about the educational experiences children deserve.
 So I compiled a list of the 100 things I believe children* should experience before they depart childhood.
 They are in no particular order and it is impossible for the list to be finite.
 Many of the experiences should definitely be carried through into adulthood.
-After all, I’m still trying to perfect the perfect handstand….

 1. Give or receive a hug every day